lokster/cura-custom-supports/README.md

-# cura-custom-support
-Custom Support plugin for Cura
+# Custom Supports plugin for Cura